Lockheed Martin A-4AR Fightinghawk: Operational history

 In January 2016, Argentine Minister of Defence Julio Martinez confirmed that all A-4ARs had been grounded.
 This was originally due to the expiry of the explosive cartridges in their ejection seats, but additional problems became apparent later on.
 Only 4-5 were found airworthy with the rest were in storage at Villa Reynolds.

 In May 2017, several A-4ARs participated in celebrations marking the 2017 anniversary of the May Revolution.

 By 2020, as few as six of the aircraft were still reported as operational.
 In March 2024, Argentina signed a letter of intent with Denmark to acquire 24 used F-16 fighter aircraft as likely replacements for its Fightinghawks.

+On 14 May 2026, the A-4AR was officially retired from service and replaced by ex-Danish F-16Ms, due to high maintenance costs and difficulties keeping airframes operational.